The Zohar, or "Splendour," is widely regarded as the preeminent work in the Kabbalah.

 The text of the Zohar

-The text of the Zohar is a collection of books on various subjects, the main parts of which are commentaries on the Torah and writings exploring the descent of the Absolute into manifestation.
-Most of the texts contain the thoughts of Shimon bar Yoḥai and his disciples, along with some anonymous sections.
-It is not a book in the ordinary sense of the term but a collection that bears a single title.
-Initially printed in five volumes, it contains the following sections:
+The Zohar’s text is a compilation of books that explore various subjects, primarily commentaries on the Torah and writings that delve into the descent of the Absolute into manifestation.
+Most texts contain the musings of Shimon bar Yoḥai and his disciples, along with some anonymous sections.
+Rather than being a traditional book, it is a collection of works that share a single title.
+The original printing consisted of five volumes, which included the following sections:

 Zohar (central part)

-It divides into chapters that follow the weekly order of the Torah.
-It is basically a kabbalistic interpretation of the Torah in the form of a Midrash.
+The Zohar’s central portion comprises chapters organised by the weekly order of the Torah.
+This section essentially presents a kabbalistic interpretation of the Torah, taking the form of a Midrash.

 Sifra di-Ẓeni’uta (The Book of Concealment)

-It contains a somewhat cryptic exposition of Negative Existence (Ain), the transition between infinite and finite, unity and multiplicity, etc.
+The Sifra di-Ẓeni’uta presents a somewhat enigmatic exposition of Negative Existence (Ain), which serves as the threshold between the infinite and the finite, unity and multiplicity, and so forth.

 Idra Rabba (Greater Assembly)

-It contains the revelation of divinity in the form of Adam Kadmon (the Primordial Man).
+The Idra Rabba contains a divinity disclosure embodied in the form of Adam Kadmon , also known as the Primordial Man.

 Idra Zuta (Lesser Assembly)

-It describes the death of Shimon b.
-Yoḥai and his last words to the disciples.
+The Idra Zuta recounts the passing of Shimon bar Yoḥai and his final words to his disciples.

 Heikhalot (The Palaces)